pumposh/react-native-camera/docs/RNCamera.md

 (iOS Only) When the camera is unmounted, it will release any audio session it acquired (if `captureAudio=true`) so other media can continue playing.
 However, this might not be always desirable (e.g., if video is played afterwards) and can be disabled by setting it to `true`.
 Setting this to `true`, means your app will not release the audio session.
 Note: other apps might still "steal" the audio session from your app.

+### iOS `mixWithOthers`

+Values: boolean `true` | `false` (false)

+(iOS Only) When the camera is unmounted, it will release any audio session it acquired (if `captureAudio=true`) so other media can continue playing.
+However, this might not be always desirable (e.g., if video is played afterwards) and can be disabled by setting it to `true`.
+Setting this to `true`, means your app will not release the audio session.
+Note: other apps might still "steal" the audio session from your app.

 ### `flashMode`

 Values: `RNCamera.Constants.FlashMode.off` (default), `RNCamera.Constants.FlashMode.on`, `RNCamera.Constants.FlashMode.auto` or `RNCamera.Constants.FlashMode.torch`.